The top 5 new rules of productivity

 We all want to increase productivity and get more done with our working hours.

-There’s just one problem: Most people’s view of productivity comes from an industrial age view of work.
-This leads to some fundamental misconceptions about work, including some of these:
+There’s just one problem: Most people’s view of productivity comes from the industrial age.
+This leads to some fundamental misconceptions about work, including these:

 - If you work more hours, you get more work done.

-- Adding more people to a team means you can finish sooner.
+- Adding more people to a project means you can finish sooner.

-- Productivity is more or less constant and can be easily scheduled.
+- Productivity is more or less constant and can be reliably predicted and scheduled.

-For knowledge workers, i.e. anyone who works with information rather than physically producing stuff, these notions are not only wrong, they’re actively harmful.
+For knowledge workers, i.e. anyone who works with information rather than physically producing stuff, these beliefs are not only wrong, they’re actively harmful.

 So here is my suggestion for 5 new rules of productivity for knowledge workers.

-1: Your productivity will vary wildly from day to day.
+1: Productivity varies wildly from day to day.
 This is normal.

 In an industrial setting, production and output can be planned in advance barring accidents or equipment failure.
 Basically you know that if the plant operates for X hours tomorrow you’ll produce Y widgets.